dkmerys/coin_combo/README.md

 ## _By: Celeste Field, Mark Gridley, Dan Merys_
 ## Description

-_This application will take inputted numbers and output the numbers into full words._
+_This application will take a script and let the user enter an amount of cents that shows the smallest number of quarters, dimes, nickels, and pennies needed to make that change._

 ## Setup

-* _Clone repository from Github: https://github.com/assassin56/coin_combo_ruby.git_
+* _Clone repository from Github: https://github.com/fieldceleste/coin_combo.git_
 * _Open the repository folder in the terminal_
-* _Enter $ npm install - this will allow you to install all of the packages in this project._
 * _Make sure you intitialize GIT, and delete the exsiting .git file by running in the terminal $rm -rf .git.
-* _Be sure to check your .gitignore folder to include the correct files to ignore for this project.
 * _Now that you have everything ready, you can run git init.
 * _Open in editor (i.e. Visual Studio Code) and create your own repo._
 * _Enter $ npm run start to run your local server and display your page._